Cook Islands Online Cenotaph

 - Taere, TEAEA | Cook Islands Online Cenotaph

-TaereTEAEA60662 3rd Rarotongan Contingent < Back Highest Rank: Private First Name/s (as per enlistment record) Taere Last Name or Only Name Given (as per enlistment record) TEAEA Service Number and Regiment/Unit/Corps served in 60662 3rd Rarotongan Contingent Also Known As Date of Birth 23 years of age on enlistment Place of Birth Aitutaki, Cook Islands Date of Death 02/01/1928 Place of Death Aitutaki, Cook Islands Death Registration Number AITU19280469 Headstone/Grave Location Arutanga, Aitutaki, Cook Islands Next of Kin Teaea (father), Rarotonga Link to Online Service Record https://ndhadeliver.natlib.govt.nz/delivery/DeliveryManagerServlet?dps_pid=IE14318088 Additional Information Enlisted 13 March 1918.
+TaereTEAEA60662 3rd Rarotongan Contingent < Back Highest Rank Private First Name/s (as per enlistment record) Taere Last Name or Only Name Recorded (as per enlistment record) TEAEA Service Number and Regiment/Unit/Corps served with 60662 3rd Rarotongan Contingent Also known as Date of Birth 23 years of age on enlistment Place of Birth Aitutaki, Cook Islands Date of Death 02/01/1928 Place of Death Aitutaki, Cook Islands Death Registration Number AITU19280469 Headstone/Grave Location Arutanga, Aitutaki, Cook Islands Next of Kin Teaea (father), Rarotonga Link to Online Service Record https://ndhadeliver.natlib.govt.nz/delivery/DeliveryManagerServlet?dps_pid=IE14318088 Additional Information Enlisted 13 March 1918.
 Disembarked SS Port Lyttleton at Suez 4 August 1918.
 Transferred to Rarotongan Company 18 September 1918.
 Contracted malaria and admitted to 33rd Casualty Clearing Station, Beirut and returned from Beirut to Alexandria by sea 22 November 1918.
 Embarked for New Zealand per SS Malta 14 December 1918 and discharged 20 March 1919.
 Images and Documents (click on images to enlarge) Image Credits and References N/A Further Links N/A Previous Next